adyashajena-26/Project-Oculus/README.md

 ### Installation
 ---
 1. Clone the repository
-2. Open the Project Path where manage.py is present in python console. (ex-  C:\Users\jenaa\djangoproject\EczeCare)
+2. Open the Project Path where manage.py is present in python console. (ex-  C:\Users\jenaa\djangoproject\Project-Oculus)
-3. Create a .env file where the subscription and API key need to go.
-4. Run `pip install -r requirements.txt`
+3. Run `pip install -r requirements.txt`
 4. Run `python manage.py makemigrations` then `python manage.py migrate`.
 5. In python console type, `python manage.py runserver`
 6. The website link should be displayed on the side.
 Copy it and paste in the web browser.